oh-lang/oh/wishlist.md

 ### defining generic classes

-With classes, generic types must be explicitly declared in brackets.
+With classes, generic types must be explicitly declared in braces.
 Any conditions on the types can be specified via `[the_type: the_condition, ...]`.

 ```